-All in all, among related work, Crystal is the most similar to DyeVC, and deserves a deeper comparison.
+Table 8.
+Comparing DyeVC features with related workAll in all, among related work, Crystal is the most similar to DyeVC, and deserves a deeper comparison.
 Both approaches work with DVCSs (besides Git, Crystalalso supports Mercurial) and use working copies to perform analyses, but there are major differences between them.
 Crystal’sgoal is to identify conflicts among pairs of repositories, whereas DyeVC’s goal is to provide awareness regarding the existing peers and their synchronization, in different levels.
 To identify repositories, Crystaldemands the user to point out all repositories they want to compare, whereas DyeVC requires that some of the repositories be registered and it automatically looks at configuration files to discover all the repositories that one pushes to or pulls from.
 The repository comparison in Crystal is from one repository against all the other together, whereas DyeVC analyzes each repository against each other, providing a pairwise view and a combined view of the history.
 Finally, the allowed actions in Crystalinclude the ability to push, pull, compile, and test a repository, whereas DyeVC allows one to visualize branches status, topology, and history.
 In this way, we see potential to have both tools working together to better provide awareness and safety when working with DVCS.

 CONCLUSION